Awaken from the winter slumber and hop into a fresh array of activities, as spring in London welcomes picture-perfect blooms and feel-good energy.

-- The whole month is packed with more than 100 events in east London, celebrating Women's History Month.
+- The whole month is packed with hundreds of events in London, celebrating Women's History Month.
 1-31 Mar

-- Tune into a night of epic performances as BBC Singers take over the Cutty Sark.
-20 Mar
+- Tune into epic performances as BBC Singers take over London venues.
+Various dates

 - Secure a spot along the Thames riverside to see some heated competition between long-time foes, at the annual Oxford and Cambridge Boat Race.
-29 Mar
+Mar/Apr TBC

 Find more March events.